abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 penetrate, but it takes determination.

-We have to go into the stream of the compulsive mind that’s going in a particular direction, very often the direction of *bhavataṇhā*.
+We have to go into the stream of the compulsive mind that’s going in a particular direction, very often the direction of *bhavataṇhā.*
-Bhavataṇhā is the ongoing creation of and belief in a solid and substantial self or identity that we are constantly propping up with roles, habits, ideas, views, and opinions—*I’m like this, I’m not like that*.
-We need to go against that bhavataṇhā, putting an anchor down in the stream of becoming.
+Bhavataṇhā is the ongoing creation of and belief in a solid and substantial self or identity that we are constantly propping up with roles, habits, ideas, views, and opinions—*I’m like this, I’m not like that.* We need to go against that bhavataṇhā, putting an anchor down in the stream of becoming.
 Penetrating through the illusion of bhavataṇhā is one of the most important aspects of our practice.
 It’s more important than any of the little hobbies we have, the habits we’ve